vidyalakshmir/SysPartArtifact/README.md

 #### Notes on the docker container
 - The git repo containing the source code and evaluation scripts is within the folder `/home/syspart/SysPartArtifact`.
 - The benchmark applications are installed in `/home/syspart/SysPartArtifact/binaries`.
-- External tools required to run SYSPART (Egalito and Intel Pin) are installed in /home/syspart/SysPartArtifact/tools.
+- External tools required to run SYSPART (Egalito and Intel Pin) are installed in `/home/syspart/SysPartArtifact/tools`.
-- Outputs of TypeArmor can be found in `/home/syspart/SysPartArtifact/outputs/$app/typearmor` where $app can be any of the benchmark applications.
+- Outputs of TypeArmor can be found in `/home/syspart/SysPartArtifact/outputs/$app/typearmor` where `$app` can be any of the benchmark applications.
 - Outputs of related work sysfilter (SF) and Temporal Specialization (TSP) are found in `/home/syspart/SysPartArtifact/related_work/sf` and `/home/syspart/SysPartArtifact/related_work/tsp respectively`.

 ### Setup from Scratch